 1) Set up an Internet site for your group

-The easiest are a Yahoo or Google group, Facebook Page or Group or a website through WordPress or Blogger, all of which are free.
+The easiest are a Facebook Page or Group or a website through WordPress or Blogger, all of which are free.
 A lot of at-home dad groups use Meetup.com for a small fee.
 You can also design a more advanced website with your own domain name if you have a little time during nap time.
 The objective of having a site is to offer dads a destination to connect, to provide contact information, to provide general information about your group, and to maintain a calendar of future group meetings/events.

 Click on some of the groups on our Find a Dad Group page for ideas.
 You need to decide whether to make the group private (requiring new dads to email the group before joining – recommended by The National At-Home Dad Network) or public (new dads can join anytime which allows potential members to get a true picture of the group before heading out to a playgroup).